 The affected frequencies depend on the relative position of the sender, the receiver, and all the reflecting objects in the environment.
-A given hop will suffer from multipath fading for multiple packets in a row till the something moves that changes the reflection patterns.
+A given hop will suffer from multipath fading for multiple packets in a row till a physical movement changes the reflection patterns.

-Co-channel Interference: Energy in the spectrum used for the transmission confuses the receiver.
+Co-channel Interference Energy in the spectrum used for the transmission confuses the receiver.